baroquon/reefpoints/source/posts/2017-06-20-job-ux-and-visual-designer.md

 ## Responsibilities
 - Work directly with clients
 - Gather project requirements from various stakeholders
-- Create visual assets to support product discovery: from rough sketches to user flows to wireframes
+- Create visual assets to support product discovery: from rough sketches, to user flows, to wireframes
 - Create polished visual design layouts
 - Collaborate with HTML/CSS engineers to ensure quality and implementability